English

 In English Language last year, 66.7% of students achieved grades 9 to 5; and 88.9% achieved grades 9 to 4.

-In English Literature last year, 68.3% of students achieved grades 9 to 5; and 84.4% achieved grades to 4.
+In English Literature last year, 68.3% of students achieved grades 9 to 5; and 84.4% achieved grades 9 to 4.

 In English, students are assessed in Language through their reading and creative writing, and in Literature through their ability to critically analyse and evaluate.
-Students are assessed in a variety of ways which include, but are not limited to: questioning, quizzes, homework booklets, extended writing tasks and quick fire tests.
+Students are assessed in a variety of ways which include, but are not limited to: questioning, quizzes, Academic Prep booklets, extended writing tasks and quick fire tests.
 Once a term, they are assessed formatively on their end of term assessment.
 This takes place for every unit, every term, six times a year.
 This assessment shows how much progress the student has made from the previous year when they sat a similar assessment and set targets for improvement.

 Mr Iain Kemp – Head of English Faculty